Cirufrank/daily-goals/README.md

 ![](./public/dailyGoalsGif.GIF)

 ## How It's Made:
 This is a fully-responsize Single Page Application created with React.
 Why React you say?
-Well, through use of the virtual DOM, React is able to update only the parts of the page that have chenged.
-This greatly enhances the speed of the website's performance when adding and updating items.
-Additionally, through use of JSX (or JavaScript if preffered) you are able to conditionally write the compontents of HTML to be rendered on the client's side, and use JavaScript directly within your code.
-Additionally, compontents allow you to render the same code within different pages or places within the spplication withinout having to re-wite the code.
+Well, through use of the virtual DOM, React is able to update only the parts of the page that have changed.
+This greatly enhances the speed of the website's performance when updating the elements rendered through the DOM.
+Additionally, through use of JSX (or JavaScript if preferred) you are able to conditionally write the compontents of HTML to be rendered on the client's side, and use JavaScript directly within your code.
+Additionally, components allow you to render the same code within different pages or places within the application without having to re-wite the code.
 This makes for a more modular application.

 Additionally, through use of the localStorage API, this application sets a variable on the client device that contains an array of daily goals objects, containing the goals' text and assocaited properties.
-This allows users to navigate away from the site an any time, and as long as they access the site on the same device, they'll be able to still have their goals saved.
+This allows users to navigate away from the site at any time, and as long as they access the site on the same device, they'll be able to still have their goals saved.

 ## Optimizations
 <ul>